jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 *   **DSPC**, full name [Distearoylphosphatidylcholine](https://en.wikipedia.org/wiki/Distearoylphosphatidylcholine) or 1,2-distearoyl-sn-glycero-3-phosphocholine, is a key component of the lipid bilayer that protects the mRNA.
 *   **Cholesterol** is natural to the human body.
 In the vaccine it is used to achieve optimal liposome formation and structure.

-The other two ingredients are used to optimize the LNPs for its cargo and the delivery[^7] and are novel or uncommon in drug formulation.
+The other two lipid ingredients will be used to optimize the LNPs for its cargo and the delivery[^7] and are novel or uncommon in drug formulation.

 **Cationic**, or positively charged, lipids bind to and help stabilize the negatively charged mRNA during assembly.
 Once inside the cell, the cell’s different pH environment triggers the release of mRNA